 Civic mindedness | Critical practice | Transformative pedagogy | Transdisciplinary design | Community activism | ‘Live’ projects | Collaboration and co-design | Participatory practices and research.

-Organisers: University of Dundee with Florida State University, Zayed University and publications with with Routledge and AMPS as part of its UCL Press open access journal.
+Publications with Routledge and AMPS as part of its UCL Press open access journal.

 Kirsty Macari, Cindee Hogan, Rachel Isaac-Menard